 Regent Seven Seas Cruises

 Regent is the only major luxury line that is truly all-inclusive.
-Your fare covers flights, shore excursions (a good selection in each port), pre- and post-cruise hotel stays, wine and spirits (even top-shelf ones), and gratuities.
-Sure, there are temptations that are worth the splurge, including treatments at the excellent Canyon Ranch SpaClub, but otherwise you need to work hard to spend extra money.
+Your fare covers flights (including business-class on international sailings), shore excursions (with a good selection in each port), wine and spirits (even top-shelf ones!), gratuities, and unexpected perks such as pre- and post-cruise hotel stays and airport transfers.
+Sure, there are temptations that are worth the splurge, including treatments at the excellent Canyon Ranch SpaClub — one of the best at sea — but otherwise you need to work hard to spend extra money on these generous ships.

 What We Love

-Spacious Suites: Everyone stays in an expansive suite, most with balconies and many with large bathrooms.
+Spacious Suites: Everyone stays in an expansive suite on these ships, and most cabins have balconies, walk-in closets, large bathrooms, and even bathtubs.
 As the price goes up, the space and amenities grow impressively.
-The top Regent Suite on the Seven Seas Explorer, debuting next summer, will come with a solarium plus its own spa ... for a fare of $5,000 per person, per day.
+One special addition: The top Regent Suite on the Seven Seas Explorer comes with a solarium plus its own spa and a driver in ports ... and, for a fare of $5,000 per person, per day, it's being called the most exclusive suite in the world.

-Socializing Encouraged: Early on in the cruise, you'll be asked to appear in the corridor outside your suite at 6 pm with an empty glass.
-Stewards serve wine, and you get to meet your neighbors.
-Since you'll be with the same people on ship and shore (during excursions), it's a lovely way for the line to help facilitate friendships — especially since those massive cabins don't discourage you from hiding out.
+Socializing Encouraged: Early on in the cruise, you'll be asked to join the "block party."
+This Regent exclusive is a fun and easy way to meet your neighbors: You just step out of your cabin into your corridor at 6 pm with an empty glass.
+Stewards serve wine, and you get to meet your cruise mates.
+Since you'll be with the same people on ship and shore during excursions, it's a lovely way for the line to help facilitate friendships — especially since those massive cabins don't discourage you from hiding out.

 Best Known For